-3) Quizzes (5 quizzes worth 50 points each, drop lowest quiz score for 200 total points, ~38%)
+3) Quizzes (5 quizzes worth 25 points each, drop lowest quiz score for 100 total points, ~29%)

-There will be 5 (on 9/15, 10/6, 10/20, 11/10, and 12/8) 30-minute quizzes on the material covered since the last quiz.
+There will be 5 (on 9/14, 10/5, 10/19, 11/9, and 12/7) 30-minute quizzes on the material covered since the last quiz.
 You will be allowed to drop your lowest quiz score.
-However, these quizzes still make up a significant portion of your grade.
 The quizzes will be administered in class via D2L with Respondus Lockdown Browser enabled to minimize the possibility of academic dishonesty.
 The quizzes will be multiple-choice questions.
 You will be allowed a calculator, blank paper, and a writing utensil.
 The Tuesday following a quiz, we will spend the first 20 minutes of class reviewing the quiz.
-Make up quizzes for excused absences need to be done either prior to the quiz Thursday or prior to the following Tuesday class when the quiz is reviewed in class.
-No quiz make ups will occur after the following Tuesday class.
+Make-up quizzes for excused absences need to be done before the quiz on Thursday or before the following Tuesday's class when the quiz is reviewed.
+No quiz make-ups will occur after the following Tuesday's class.
 Proctoring arrangements will be decided at the discretion of the instructor and are subject to change in the event of an unanticipated circumstance.

-4) Research Paper Presentations (25 points group, ~5%; 25 points individual, ~5%: 50 total points, ~10%)
+4) Research Paper Presentations (16 points group, ~5%; 16 points individual, ~5%: 32 total points, ~10%)

 The remaining 8 research papers will be chosen by student groups and the groups will lead the discussion that day (see table below).
-We will spend a Thursday early in the semester to organize groups (9/22), there will be no research paper or RP?s assignment that week.
+We will spend a Thursday early in the semester organizing groups (9/21), there will be no research paper or RP?s assignment that week.
 Groups should use my research papers and discussions as examples of how to prepare for their presentation.
 Assigned groups of 4-5 students will choose a research paper that highlights biophysics topics we have covered, or we will cover in class (I can help guide the groups on topics that we have not covered yet).
 This paper should NOT be a review article.
 Groups should have their suggested research paper and research paper questions with answers chosen and given to me based on the table below.

 Group Competency Covered That Week Research Paper Chosen RP?s Chosen Disc.
 Day Group 1 2.3) What is the molecular physiology of ion channels?
-9/22 10/4 10/6 Group 2 3.1) What are the mechanisms/components of an action potential?
-9/29 10/11 10/13 Group 3 3.1.1) What are the properties of the ionic conductances responsible for an action potential?
-10/6 10/18 10/20 Group 4 4.2) What is the physiology of voltage-gated potassium channels?
-10/20 11/1 11/3 Group 5 4.3) How does the action potential propagate?
-10/27 11/8 11/10
+9/21 10/3 10/5 Group 2 3.1) What are the mechanisms/components of an action potential?
+9/28 10/10 10/12 Group 3 3.1.1) What are the properties of the ionic conductances responsible for an action potential?
+10/5 10/17 10/19 Group 4 4.2) What is the physiology of voltage-gated potassium channels?
+10/19 10/31 11/2 Group 5 4.3) How does the action potential propagate?
+10/26 11/7 11/9

 Group 6 5.1) What are the mechanisms of synaptic transmission?
-11/3 11/15 11/17 Group 7 5.1.2) What are the principles of neurotransmitter release?
-11/17 11/29 12/1 Group 8 5.1.3) How do toxins and drugs affect synaptic transmission?
-11/23 12/6 12/8
+11/2 11/14 11/16 Group 7 5.1.2) What are the principles of neurotransmitter release?
+11/16 11/28 11/30 Group 8 5.1.3) How do toxins and drugs affect synaptic transmission?
+11/22 12/5 12/7

-The discussion is an oral presentation and leading of class discussion based on your research paper.
-By 12pm ET the Wednesday before your group discussion each group should email me the file of their presentation.
+The discussion is an oral presentation and leading class discussion based on your research paper.
+By noon ET the Wednesday before your group discussion each group should email me the file of their presentation.
 The presentation should follow the examples I have given in the first half of the semester.
 Groups should plan on this discussion lasting ~30-40 minutes of class time.
 Do not have one person present the results section of the paper.
-The results should be a major focus of your presentation and should be divided amongst the group.
+The results should be a major focus of your presentation and should be divided amongst your group.